Mansa, Zambia

 Mansa is the capital of the Luapula Province of Zambia, and headquarters of Mansa District.
 It takes its name from the local Chief Mansa and the small Mansa River which flows west to the Luapula River.
 During British rule the city was named Fort Rosebery.

 Situation and character

 In a province of beautiful rivers, waterfalls, lakes and wetlands, Mansa serves administrative and commercial functions, being situated on a relatively featureless plateau between the Luapula River to the west and Lake Bangweulu to the east.
 It is connected to the Congo Pedicle road (and eventually the Copperbelt Province) in the south and to Luwingu and Kasama in the north-east by the M3 road.
-It is also connected to Kawambwa by the M13 road.
-So, it is well-positioned.
+It is also connected to Kawambwa in the north by the M13 road.
+It is also connected to Samfya in the east by the D94 road.
+It is also connected to Mwense in the north by the D81 road.

 Origins

 In colonial times Mansa was called Fort Rosebery, named for Lord Rosebery, who was Prime Minister of the United Kingdom from 5 March 1894 to 22 June 1895.
 The town was also the capital of the province.
 The first Fort Rosebery, however was situated in the Luapula Valley around 1900, where most of the province's population live, near Mambilima.
 After an outbreak of sleeping sickness in the valley some years later it was moved to the present site in the belief that the higher plateau site would be more healthy.

 The Luapula Province developed in the mid-20th century on the supply of fish, agricultural produce and labour to Zambia's industrial centre, the Copperbelt, and Mansa developed with it as an administrative and distribution centre.